-I am a fourth-year graduate student at the University of Pittsburgh in the Department of History and Philosophy of Science.
-My primary interests are in general philosophy of science, philosophy of neuroscience, and feminist philosophy.
+I am an advanced graduate student at the University of Pittsburgh in the Department of History and Philosophy of Science.

 I am a student member of the Center for the Neural Basis of Cognition, an interdisciplinary neural and cognitive science center with both Pitt and Carnegie Mellon University.
 I am also a member of the Pittsburgh Empirical Philosophy Lab.
 Before attending Pitt, I completed my Master's in Philosophy at Georgia State University with an emphasis in Neurophilosophy.
 While there I received the Brains & Behavior Fellowship.
 Prior to Georgia State, I completed my Bachelor's in Philosophy and Psychology at the University of Tennessee-Knoxville.